a-r-m-i-n/fluid_page_cache/Documentation/Concept/Index.rst

 Page variations
 ~~~~~~~~~~~~~~~

-A page variation is the same page in TYPO3 tree, but displayed with different contents.
+A page variation is the same page in TYPO3 page tree, but displayed with different contents.

-Like the detail page of news: Which is only one page, but displays various different news entries.
+For example, the detail page of the news extension: Which is only one page, but displays various different news entries.
 This is possible thanks to additional GET parameters, like `?tx_news_pi1[news]=123`.

 Those parameters are important to be used, when calculating the cHash.